 A paid membership for published authors or freelance writers.
 I mention this because they offer health insurance (at an additional monthly premium) and, if you live in a state where health care is very expensive and have a book deal but no other resources for insurance, they may be an option for a group plan.
 They also offer other resources and services.

 The Society of Children’s Book Writers and Illustrators is the largest and most active society for children’s writers and artists in the US and abroad.
-They have chapters in each state (some smaller regions combine states) and throw two huge national conferences a year, NYC in late January and LA in late July/early August.
+They have chapters in each state (some smaller regions combine states) and throw two huge national conferences a year, in NYC and LA.
 The SCBWI is a very passionate group of writers, authors, artists, and volunteers and they also throw regional events with agents and editors.
 You can also connect with other members on their website, come to events and get professional critique, and otherwise better your craft in a huge and welcoming community.
 There is an annual fee to be a SCBWI member.

-Here are recommended books about the publishing marketplace, the craft of writing and my favorite books in the three age ranges.
+Here are recommended books about the publishing marketplace, the craft of writing and my favorite books in the three main age ranges of children’s publishing.

 These books list agents, publishers, magazines, and other publication opportunities.
 Some are specific to children’s writers, others aren’t.
 The Writer’s Market books are also available online in a searchable database that you can join instead: www.writersmarket.com.

-CHILDREN’S WRITER’S AND ILLUSTRATOR’S MARKET edited by Alice Pope (through 2011) and then Chuck Sambuchino (Writers Digest Books, updated every year)
+CHILDREN’S WRITER’S AND ILLUSTRATOR’S MARKET (Writers Digest Books, updated every year)

-GUIDE TO LITERARY AGENTS edited by Chuck Sambuchino (Writers Digest Books, updated every year)
+GUIDE TO LITERARY AGENTS (Writers Digest Books, updated every year)

-WRITER’S MARKET edited by Robert Lee Brewer (Writers Digest Books, updated every year)
+WRITER’S MARKET (Writers Digest Books, updated every year)

 Books on the craft and art of writing.
 All of these are worth a careful read.